 Winner: Audient EVO 4

-This little box from Audient promises to bridge the gap between guitar and computer in the simplest, most user-friendly way yet.
-Not much bigger – if about two inches deeper – than a smartphone, this black plastic box keeps the controls as minimal as possible with just a single multi-purpose knob and a few buttons.
-For technophobic guitar players, you won’t find a more intuitive interface than this.
+This little box promises to bridge the gap between guitar and computer in the simplest and most user-friendly fashion yet.
+Not much bigger – if about two inches deeper – than a smartphone, this black plastic box keeps the controls as minimal as possible and it will even set the recording level for you.
+For technophobic guitar players who were bitten by the home-recording bug during the pandemic, you won’t find a more intuitive interface.

 Sennheiser Wireless Digital XSW-D Pedalboard Set

 For players looking to adopt a wireless approach on a permanent basis, the Pedalboard Set comprises a slim, lightweight transmitter and a rugged pedal which serves as a base station, chromatic tuner and charging unit for the transmitter.

 The range is very good, and in fact the only way we can provoke any sort of drop-out is by situating the amp on the second floor and advancing into the street outside, guitar in hand.
 With a maximum of four milliseconds of latency, there’s never any squashy delayed feeling to the front of the note, and the standard 2.4 GHz transmission means an end to worrying about what frequency you’re on.
 Very impressive.

 Like the vintage PAFs we’ve owned and tried, these ThroBaks – which are based on the pickups in Paul Kossoff‘s Les Paul – provide extreme clarity, touch sensitivity and amazing sustain.
 But compared to the vintage units, the ThroBaks’ more forward midrange combines with slightly more aggression in the upper-mids, but all the clarity and precision are there to cut straight through a mix.
 Single notes also have more girth, especially on the bridge.